Packrat is now soft-deprecated

-Packrat is now soft-deprecated.
 It is still maintained, but there will be no new development for it.
-A better alternative that superseeds it is
+An updated alternative would be

-Packrat is the solution to such dependency issues.
-It is a dependency management system for R packages which is isolated, portable, and reproducible.
+Packrat is one of the most typical solutions to dependency issues.
+It is a dependency management system for R packages which is:

 - Portable: Easy to transfer your R projects from one machine to another, or even across platforms.